mikej/git-intro/git-intro-slides.md

 ^ When anyone edits a Wikipedia page this creates a new version of the page and anyone can compare this version to previous versions in order to see what changes were made, and to undo them if needed!

-^ The idea of a source control system is that it provides these features in a way that is separate, and so independent, of the programming language and text editor that you're using.
+^ The idea of a source control system is that it provides these features as a separate tool, and so it's not tied to any particular programming language or text editor that you're using.

 ---